T-Kalv/T-Kalv.github.io/_pages/about.md

 # Selected Experience

 ## 👨🏾‍🔬 Professional Experience
-Currently, I am working as a part-time **Software Avionics Engineer** at LASER (Liverpool Association for Space Engineering research) currently working mainly on *LIFTS (LASER's Integrated Flight Tracking System) on the Electronics/Programming Subsystems Team as part of LASER's PULSAR (Propulsion Unit for LASER's Spacecraft and Aerospace Research) Unity Rise Rocket Team 24/25.*
+Kalvin is an undergraduate Computer Science with Aritificial Intelligence student attending UoL.
+Kalvin works as a Software Engineer at LASER, a student-led research group focused on research in Space-based Engineering, supported by the Electronics and Electrical Engineering department at UoL.
+His latest efforts include working as a part-time **Software Avionics Engineer** at LASER (Liverpool Association for Space Engineering research) currently working mainly on *LIFTS (LASER's Integrated Flight Tracking System) on the Electronics/Programming Subsystems Team as part of LASER's PULSAR (Propulsion Unit for LASER's Spacecraft and Aerospace Research) Unity Rise Rocket Team 24/25.*

 ## 🔬 Research
-I have experience with independent research.
-I have implemented a Simple MNIST Digit Classifier Neural Network made from scratch* in Python with only core libraries such as NumPy, Matplotlib, Pandas and tqdm.
+Kalvin has experience with independent research.
+Recently, he has implemented a Simple MNIST Digit Classifier Neural Network made from scratch* in Python with only core libraries such as NumPy, Matplotlib, Pandas and tqdm.
 The purpose was to *implement a feed-foward neural network model/MLP (multilayer perceptron) that can recognise and classify numerical handwritten digits from the MNIST data as well as gaining a deeper understanding of the underlying core mathematics and algorithms such as forward propagation, backpropagation, ReLu (Rectified Linear unit) activation function, Softmax activation function...*

-To accompany this work, I have a [GitHub Repository](https://github.com/T-Kalv/Simple-MNIST-Digit-Classifier-Neural-Network/tree/main) that contains the [Juypter Notebook](https://github.com/T-Kalv/Simple-MNIST-Digit-Classifier-Neural-Network/blob/main/SimpleMNISTDigitClassifier.ipynb) with accompanying code and results as well the corresponding [Research Paper](https://github.com/T-Kalv/Simple-MNIST-Digit-Classifier-Neural-Network/blob/main/Research%20Paper/SimpleMNISTDigitClassifierNeuralNetworkPaper.pdf), communicating the Paper's theory and my results.
+To accompany this work, there is a [GitHub Repository](https://github.com/T-Kalv/Simple-MNIST-Digit-Classifier-Neural-Network/tree/main) that contains the [Juypter Notebook](https://github.com/T-Kalv/Simple-MNIST-Digit-Classifier-Neural-Network/blob/main/SimpleMNISTDigitClassifier.ipynb) with accompanying code and results as well the corresponding [Research Paper](https://github.com/T-Kalv/Simple-MNIST-Digit-Classifier-Neural-Network/blob/main/Research%20Paper/SimpleMNISTDigitClassifierNeuralNetworkPaper.pdf), communicating the Paper's theory and results.

 Feel free to have a read through the [Research Paper and the accompanying Juypter Notebook](https://github.com/T-Kalv/Simple-MNIST-Digit-Classifier-Neural-Network/tree/main).